khushichaudhary152/python.logic-box/README.md

 Total Sum = 15
 ```

+────────

 🔄 3.
 Interactive Menu

-The program continues running until the user selects the Exit option.
+The program continuously displays the menu until the user selects Exit.

 ```text
 1. Generate a pattern